 One non-invasive and effective treatment option for carpal tunnel from which many patients have reported positive results is PRP therapy.
 Platelet-rich plasma, or PRP, treatment is a non-invasive, alternative pain relief option that encourages the body’s natural healing abilities to alleviate pain at the source.

 As PRP is injected directly into the troubled area of the wrist, it distributes regenerative components that contribute to the healing process for effective relief.
 Platelets play a very significant role in the body’s ability to heal and repair itself.
 When these healing platelets are extracted and concentrated into a healing injection, they provide an immense boost to the body’s naturally-occuring mechanisms, bringing relief straight to the source of pain due to carpal tunnel syndrome.

-If you or a loved one is suffering from symptoms associated with carpal tunnel syndrome and would like to learn more about effective alternative treatment options, call us today at (727) 866-4420 for a free consultation.
+If you or a loved one is suffering from symptoms associated with carpal tunnel syndrome in St Petersburg, call us today at (727) 519-3757.
+Schedule a free consultation to learn more about effective alternative treatment options.